The Pruiett Family

 Icyphenia again moved to Danville shortly after the 1900 census was taken.
 In November 1900 Thomas S. Pruitt's surviving children by Susan Epperson appear to have exercised their right to sell the family farm (see Pruiett, Part 5) as evidenced by the following note in the margin of their 1859 deed: Examined and Delivered to Joseph Booth Nov.
 19th, 1900.
 Whether the sale of the farm precipitated Icyphenia's second move to Danville, or her move precipitated the sale is not known, but it's clear she must have made the move sometime between June and November 1900.

 The knowledge that Thomas S. Pruitt's Farm was taken over by Joseph Booth in November 1900 has given us some useful information to help us determine the location of the farm.
 It's clear from census records from 1910 through 1940 that the farm stayed in the Booth family.
-One existing home and its 3/4 acre lot is still in the Booth family and near that lot there is a Booth Cemetery with family members related to both Joseph Booth and his nephew Thomas H. Booth who was listed as the owner during most of this time period.
+One existing home and its 3/4 acre lot is still in the Booth family and next to that lot is a Booth Cemetery with family members related to both Joseph Booth and his nephew Thomas H. Booth who was listed as the owner during most of this time period.
 Only one of the forty headstones in the cemetery has a date of death earlier than 1902.
 Given the location of the cemetery and the one remaining lot owned by the Booths, we can say with some degree of certainty that the farm was located on present day Rt.
 729 between Kentuck and Laurel Grove.
 The location is about a mile east of Rt.
 726 and five miles west of Laurel Grove.

 The 1900 census records indicate that Isaac Climer and his daughter Martha were living with his daughter Alice Pruett in Cincinnati.
 Sarah Jane Climer moved in with her son William E. Climer.
 It's not known why Isaac and Sarah Jane Climer lived separately in 1900, but Isaac Climer died later that year on Dec.
 8, 1900.